Reduced claims support calls by 10% with a self‑service dashboard

 Screenshot of Shelter Insurance's mobile website showing claims section with options to file online and view active claims, including a sample claim for a 2012 Toyota Highlander.

-Mobile claims landing page providing quick access to filing a claim and reviewing active claims.
+Mobile claims landing page for filing and managing claims.

 Screenshot of an insurance claim page for a 2012 Toyota Highlander from Shelter Insurance, showing claim number AT7894563, filed on April 1, 2024, with details about the accident and contact information for the auto adjuster.